 The notary will ask you on the day of closing to show your valid visa in Mexico.

-I would be happy to explain you why, please contact me for this specific question.
+I would be happy to explain to you why, please contact me for this specific question.

 Just send us an email: email@example.com